lsblakk/pystar/docs/webapp.rst

 #.
 RE-RUN YOUR TESTS.  **POP QUIZ**.
 Which ones now  pass?

 #.
 Add and commit your code.
+Remember to write a good commit message that
+    mentioned what changed (in English) and more details below.
+Mention which tests now pass.

 Mockery, Mockery